 Can consuming hemp make you high?

 No. Since hemp contains such traces amounts of THC, it is impossible to get high from consuming hemp.
-It remains, however, high in cannabidiol (CBD), allowing for consumers to derive the medicinal benefits associated with this cannabinoid.
+It remains, however, high in cannabidiol (CBD), allowing consumers to experience a more balanced self associated with this cannabinoid.